appbaseio/reactivesearch/content/docs/gettingstarted/QuickStart.md

 sidebar: 'docs'
 ---

 [Appbase.io](https://appbase.io) provides a search stack for building modern apps - a hosted (or managed) developer-first search service.
-We supercharge [ElasticSearch](https://github.com/elastic/elasticsearch), an Apache 2.0 licensed search engine: to offer a streamlined development experience, out of the box search and click analytics and an enterprise grade security.
+It supercharges [ElasticSearch](https://github.com/elastic/elasticsearch), an Apache 2.0 licensed search engine: to offer a streamlined development experience, out of the box actionable analytics and enterprise grade security.

 With appbase.io, you can: